CMakePP/CMaize/docs/source/apis/cpp_dependency.rst

    the build recipe uses the functions found in cpp_build_recipes.

    :param name: The name of the dependency to build.
+   :param path: List of paths to be searched.
+The paths will be searched in
+     order.

    CMake variables used: